bondstreet/for-ny/posts/2016-06-17-caroline-polachek.md

 title: Caroline Polachek
 description: '<a href="http://chairlifted.com/">singer, songwriter, and producer</a>'
 category: favorites
+tweetText: >-
-tweetText: .@carolineplz shares three of her favorite local businesses in NYC
+  .@carolineplz shares three of her favorite local businesses in NYC with
+  @onbondstreet
 socialBlurb: >-
   Caroline Polachek of Chairlift shares three of her favorite local businesses in NYC.